Nelson-AM/Nelson-AM.github.io/pages/now.md

 ## What I'm Doing Now

-*This page has been updated on: 26-07-2022.*
+*This page has been updated on: 17-10-2024.*

-My four priorities right now are (in no particular order):
+My priorities right now are (in no particular order):

-- Home maintenance
+- Studying to become OCP 17 certified,
-- Health & fitness
+- Gardening & home maintenance,
-- Organising meetups and conference with [PyData Amsterdam](https://amsterdam.pydata.org/)
-- Work & professional development
+- Physical fitness &ndash; mainly running & swimming.